Nigerian Children Lose Parents and Siblings in Boko Haram Attack

 Open Doors has already distributed aid to the beleaguered believers and is planning to distribute extra relief items over the next few weeks.

-Father, We cannot even imagine the suffering of Zira, Tabitha and the thousands of others who have fled Boko Haram attacks.
+Father, We cannot even imagine the suffering of Zira, Tabitha and the thousands of others who have fled an extremist group that is located primarily in Northern Nigeria attacks.
 Their faithfulness to You in the face of fear and loneliness is a profound testimony to Your gracious faithfulness to them.
 We pray for them as they grieve the loss of family members and search, hoping for a miracle.
 We pray for their protection and that You would sustain them with food.
 We pray that they would know of our continued prayer for them and that You would encourage them daily with an awareness of Your presence.
 Refresh them in Your Word, and help them to encourage one another with the singing of praise to You as they gather for worship and as they greet one another daily.
 In the name of Jesus, our help and our defense, Amen.